 Any county by referendum may impose a sales tax, except on food and drugs, for public safety, public facility, or transportation purposes in 0.25% increments.
 The Illinois Department of Revenue collects those taxes (55 ILCS 5/5-1006.5).
-At least 33 counties impose them.
+At least 34 counties impose them.

 Any county (except Cook) by referendum may impose a sales tax in 0.25% increments up to 1%, except on food and drugs, for school facility purposes.
-Williamson County is the only county imposing such a tax; its rate is 1%.
+Cass, Champaign, Schuyler, and Williamson Counties impose the tax at a 1% rate; Jo Daviess County's rate is 0.5%.
 The Illinois Department of Revenue collects such taxes.
 (55 ILCS 5/5-1006.7)